Skip to main content

 Please don’t forget to send your final transcript to the Office of Undergraduate Admissions as soon as you are able because all academic information (high school and/or college GPA(s) and ACT and/or SAT scores) provided to chapters will be verified through the Student Information System (SIS).
 Your application will not be complete without the final transcript(s).
 The Panhellenic Council and Office of Fraternity & Sorority Affairs are not responsible for lost, misplaced, or late transcripts due to the Office of Undergraduate Admissions.
 It is the responsibility of the student to contact the Office of Undergraduate Admissions before the Recruitment registration deadline to ensure all necessary documents have been received.

-Thanks to a partnership with the Department of Housing and Residential Life, the Panhellenic Council hopes to make the transition from home to college as seamless as possible for recruitment participants.
+• Thanks to a partnership with the Department of Housing and Residential Life, the Panhellenic Council hopes to make the transition from home to college as seamless as possible for recruitment participants.
 Therefore, you will be moving into your permanent housing assignment on campus for formal recruitment.
-You are to report to the appropriate desk listed below based on your housing assignment in order to move in.
+You are to report at Central Marketplace on campus for Check-In.
 Please note only you will be allowed to acquire the key for your room.
 Parents/ guardians will not be granted access to a room without you present.
-Women participating in recruitment will have the option to move in on Monday, August 12.
+Women participating in recruitment will move in on Sunday, August 9 and be charged a $50 early move-in fee.

 The Department of Housing and Residential Life will facilitate the early arrival process.
 Questions regarding move-in logistics or the early arrival process can be directed to the Department of Housing and Residential Life at (405) 744-5592.
 Please note that women who will not be living on campus during the fall semester are responsible for their own housing and parking permit during formal recruitment.